 - Google Earth Pro

 - Some statistical software packages also include mapping components.

 - We can help you locate GIS Data, which can often be supplemented by information in the paper map collection.

 Library Workshops and Academic Courses

 - Perkins Library sponsors workshops on using GIS and statistical software

 - The Nicholas School of the Environment offers geospatial analysis courses

-GIS, visualization, and data consultants in the Data & GIS Department can advise you on the best approaches for locating geospatial data, creating digital maps, and analyzing your spatial data
+GIS, visualization, and data consultants in the Data and Visualization Services Department can advise you on the best approaches for locating geospatial data, creating digital maps, and analyzing your spatial data